pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 -   construct corresponding classes of characters providing some convenience for parsing

--   assess their intersections and frequency in the available data, which will be useful while selecting particular parsing approach
+-   assess their intersections and frequency in the available data, which will be useful while selecting particular parsing tactics

 And then, select particular parsing approach and set of rules within it and set of technologies for implementation to hopefully finally come up with the pretty normal SMILES parser.